manveersinghjhala/NYC-AccidentAnalysis/README.md

 ## Getting the Data

-Download the dataset from : [NYC Dataset](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95)
+Download the dataset from: [NYC Dataset](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95)

 ## Elasticsearch

-1. Install the open source version of elasticsearch : https://www.docker.elastic.co/r/elasticsearch/elasticsearch-oss:6.7.2
+1. Install the open source version of elasticsearch: https://www.docker.elastic.co/r/elasticsearch/elasticsearch-oss:6.7.2
 2. Check if elasticsearch is running on http://localhost:9200/ by using the command /bin/elasticsearch
 3. We need to ingest our data in elasticsearch so that elasticsearch will index the data.

 ## Kibana

-1. Install the open source versions of Kibana : https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
+1. Install the open source versions of Kibana: https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
 2. Check if Kibana is running on http://localhost:5601/ by using the command /bin/kibana

 ## Filebeat

-1. Install the open source versions of Filebeat : https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
+1. Install the open source versions of Filebeat: https://www.docker.elastic.co/r/kibana/kibana-oss:6.7.2
 2. We will use Filebeat to collect the data from the source and ingest it into elasticsearch for indexing.
 3. We will also create a yml file in filebeat to create the schema for indexing and to convert our CSV format data to JSON format as elasticsearch only accepts JSON format.